mcneel/compute.rhino3d/docs/installation.md

-# Getting Started
+# Installation

+For running compute locally and debugging, you need to have Rhino 7 for Windows installed on your computer. **The following instructions are for setting up compute as a web server.**

-## System Requirements
+## System Requirements (Web Server)

-You will need a server or virtual machine with (minimum) Windows Server 2016 or 2019 (LTSC) installed is recommended.
-It's possible to run Compute on a Windows 10 machine, but this is only recommended for development and testing.
+For a web server, you will need a server or virtual machine with (minimum) Windows Server 2016.
+Windows Server 2019 (LTSC) is recommended.

 It's still Rhino running under the hood, albeit without the UI, so [spec](https://www.rhino3d.com/6/system_requirements) your machine(s) accordingly.
 AWS's [t2.medium](https://aws.amazon.com/ec2/instance-types/t2/) instance type (2 vCPU, 4 GB RAM) is a great starting point.

-The machine can be totally fresh.
-Everything else is described in the [Installation](#-installation-) and [Configuration](#configuration) sections below.

 ## "Installation"